 Does it Need to be a Coffee Scale Specifically?

-No, any scale that is accurate to the nearest gram will improve your coffee, but if you’re going to buy a scale especially for coffee, then a scale that goes to the nearest 0.5 of a gram (or even better, 0.1g), is going to make all the difference.
+No, any scale that is accurate to the nearest gram will improve your coffee, but if you’re going to buy a scale, especially for coffee, then a scale that goes to the nearest 0.5 of a gram (or even better to the nearest tenth of a gram), is going to make all the difference.

 What defines a coffee scale from a regular scale is usually a scale combined with a timer.
 A timer isn’t necessary; you can use a stopwatch or your phone to time while weighing with your scale).

-In this post, I will review scales in three categories: budget, mid-range and high-end.
-All the scales I’m reviewing are available on Amazon, and I will put a link to each one, so you can do a full technical specification read there if you wish.
+In this post, I will review scales in three categories: budget, mid-range, and high-end.
+All the scales I’m reviewing are available on Amazon, and I will link each one, so you can do a full technical specification read there if you wish.

 Budget Scales that Give you More Bang for your Buck